ARMmbed/mbed-client/README.md

         res->set_execute_function(execute_callback(this,&M2MLWClient::execute_function));
 ```

-When the client receives the POST request for **Execute** from the mbed Device server for this resource, this function will be called and executed.
+When the client receives the POST request for Execute from mDS for this resource, this function will be called and executed.

 ### Information Reporting Interface

-The Information Reporting Interface is used by the mbed Device Server to observe any changes in a registered Resource on the client, receiving notifications when new values are available.
+mDS uses the Information Reporting Interface to observe any changes in a registered Resource on the client, receiving notifications when new values are available.

-Information Reporting interface supports the following sub-features:
+The interface supports the following sub-features:

 - Observe
 - Notify
 - Cancel

 ### Observe

-The mbed Device Server initiates an observation request for changes of Dynamic Resource.
+mDS initiates an observation request to change the value of a dynamic Resource.

-Related parameters for the **Observe** operation are described in [Write Attributes](#write-attributes) section.
+Tip: related parameters for the **Observe** operation are described in the [Write Attributes](#write-attributes) section.

-To make your Resource observable, you need to set the Observable parameter as true for your object:
+To make your Resource observable, you need to set the Observable parameter of your object to TRUE:

 ```
  object->set_observable(true);
 ```

-If you want a Dynamic resource to be observable do the following when creating the resource:
+If you want a dynamic resource to be observable, do the following when creating the resource:

 ```
 M2MResource* create_dynamic_resource(const String &resource_name,